 The Graduate Certificate in Health Services Administration is an option for those who either wish to enter or are already employed in the healthcare field.
 An attractive feature of this program is that it is designed to facilitate upward career mobility in a relatively short time frame.
 A master's degree or equivalent is required for admission.
 The Graduate Certificate in Health Services Administration is usually completed in one year.
-The following certificate curriculum may be also be applied towards satisfying requirements for the MHA/MSL or MHA/MBA joint degree programs:
+The following certificate curriculum may also be applied towards satisfying program requirements for the MHA or MHA joint degree programs:

 MHA 710 Contemporary Health Administration

 MHA 715 Legal and Ethical Perspectives in Healthcare Administration

 MHA 725 Health Services Policy

 MHA 735 Health Services Information Management

 MHA 740 Health Services Financial Management

 MHA 799 Strategic Health Services Management

-MBA 701 Organizational Communications

-MHA 710 Contemporary health Administration

-MHA 715 Legal and Ethical Perspectives in Healthcare Administration

-MHA 720 Health Services Marketing